OrbitalEnterprises/eve-esi-client/docs/KillmailsApi.md

 <a name="getKillmailsKillmailIdKillmailHash"></a>
 # **getKillmailsKillmailIdKillmailHash**
-> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailHash, killmailId, datasource, ifNoneMatch, userAgent, xUserAgent)
+> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailHash, killmailId, datasource, ifNoneMatch)

 Get a single killmail